lct-rug-2022/edos-2023/README.md

             └───AMI2020
 ```

-Afterwards you need to run the following notebooks and scripts under `data_preprocessing/` folder to preprocess the data:
+Afterwards you need to run the following notebooks and scripts in the `data_preprocessing/` folder to preprocess the data:
 * `edos_dataset_split.ipynb` - to split the task data into _train_ and _eval_ sets and write the processed files to `edos_data/processed`.
 * `process_datasets.ipynb` - to process all HS datasets (written to `multitask_data/formatted`) and reorganize them into tasks for multi-task learning (written to `multitask_data/processed`).
 * `preprocessing.py` - to preprocess all data (masking, emoji normalisation, space normalisation).
 Preprocessed text is written to `text_preprocessed` column of each csv file.